Tatyana Kochnova, Alexander Roth

-First things first – think about your venue when setting your dress code.
-Whether it's a centuries-old villa, church or even beachside hotel, its type and formality of the location play an integral role in setting the tone and guidelines for the attire.
-For example, a ceremony within a sacred church or temple may require more respectable, formal wear, where as beachside and garden celebrations can often be more relaxed.
-Some of the key standard dress codes include:
+First things first: consider your venue when setting your dress code.
+Whether it's a centuries-old villa, a church, or even a beachside hotel, the type and formality of the location play a key role in shaping the tone and attire expectations.
+For example, a ceremony held in a church or temple may call for a more modest look, whereas beachside and garden celebrations can often be more relaxed.

 White Tie